 Ink drawing techniques to explore.

 “The fastest way to get good at using a pen is to embrace mistakes and not worry about making sure every line is perfect,” notes artist Violet Reed.
 When it comes to ink drawing, practice is your best tool.
-Don’t take your first draught draft too seriously, especially when learning how to use digital drawing tools.
+Don’t take your first draught too seriously, especially when learning how to use digital drawing tools.
 There’s always time to adjust it later.
 Practice strong, dark outlines — a classic aesthetic in ink drawing — and don’t forget about shading.